 When in this display you may select different languages for all display nomenclature, including the trip functions.
 Pressing the EVIC button while in this display selects English, Espanol, or Francais depending on availability.
-As you continue, the displayed information will be shown in the selected language.
+A As you continue, the displayed information will be shown in the selected language.

-NOTE: UConnect® language will not change using the EVIC.
-Please refer to "Language Selection" under "Hands-Free Communication (UConnect®) - IF EQUIPPED" in Section 3.
+NOTE: uconnect® language will not change using the EVIC.
+Please refer to "Language Selection" under "uconnect® phone - If Equipped" in Section 3.